 Osprey Kestrel 38 vs Talon 44

 As an ultralight pack, the Osprey Talon 44 is better suited to shorter hiking days when you aren’t carrying a lot of equipment and want to protect your back from pain.

-Both the Kestrel 38 and Talon 44 feature an adjustable torso harness, stretchy water bottle pockets, a sleeping bag space, and attachment points for trekking poles and ice tools.
+Both the Kestrel 38 and Talon 44 feature an adjustable harness for your torso, stretchy hydration bladder, a sleeping bag space, and attachment points for trekking poles and ice tools.
 The Kestrel has the advantage of being weatherproof due to its rain cover.
 Check our review of Talon 22 here.

 - Kestrel 38 has an integrated rain cover

 - Talon 44 is more lightweight